OnahPmi/Thyroid-Cancer-Recurrence-Prediction-Project/README.md

 # Differentiated Thyroid Cancer (DTC) Recurrence Prediction Project

-**This Repository contains the code base of our study titled: `Optimizing Unsupervised Feature Engineering and Predictive Models for Thyroid Cancer Recurrence Prediction.`**
+**This Repository contains the code base of our study titled: `Optimizing Unsupervised Feature Engineering and Predictive Models for Differentiated Thyroid Cancer (DTC) Recurrence Prediction.`**

 **The code base is divided into two scripts.**
 1. **`EDA dimensionality reduction Exploration`**, where we explored the various dimensionality reduction techniques to find the optimal ones for the modelling pipeline.